JoeTheGuitarist/documentation_docs/Docs/writing_guide.md

 * If you have a sense of humour - use it.
 In a pinch, [link](http://xkcd.com/1348/) [to](http://xkcd.com/195/) [xkcd](http://xkcd.com/386/).

 * Technical writing should convey facts, not scatter confetti.
-If your sentence doesn't include at least one fact, it's probably a waste of the reader's time.
+If a sentence doesn't include at least one fact, it's probably a waste of the reader's time.
 Unless it's a joke, because giving people a break and a reason to smile helps them deal with text.

 ## Document Maps - Writing v Reading